Disability Medical Review

 There are important steps to ensure the IME process is unbiased and accurate.
 For one, the physician chosen for the IME should be a specialist in the field of medicine in which the patient has been treated.
 Also, the doctor should not have ever previously treated that person.
 If these lines are crossed, a conflict of interest occurs, possibly rendering the process biased.
 The physician paired with the case is usually within a 60-mile radius of the claimant, although transportation is arranged for the patient and/or doctor if the individual resides in a very rural area.

 IMEs are typically short examinations because the physician isn’t treating the patient.
-Rather, he or she is simply providing an expert opinion on the patient’s injury and whether or not the treatment fits the diagnosis.
-In IMEs for workers’ compensation cases, the doctor states his or her opinion on whether or not the injury happened on the job and when and if the patient should be able to return to work.
+Rather, he or she is simply providing an expert opinion on the patient’s injury and whether or not the medical treatment fits the diagnosis.
+In IMEs for workers’ comp cases, the doctor states his or her opinion on whether or not the injury happened on the job and when and if the injured worker should be able to return to work.

 After the examination, the examining physician develops a report on it and submits it to the party that scheduled the exam.
 For insurance companies, the report is used to determine whether or not the claim should be paid.
 For employees, it provides documented evidence of the injury or lack thereof and verifies whether or not the employee should be compensated accordingly.